 The Ninth Circuit has explained that the exigency exception “stems from police officers’ investigatory function [and] allows an officer to enter a residence without a warrant if he has probable cause to believe that a crime has been or is being committed and a reasonable belief that [his] entry is needed to stop the destruction of evidence or a suspect’s escape or carry out other crime-prevention or law enforcement efforts.”
 Espinosa v.
 City & County of San Francisco, 598 F.3d 528, 534 (9th Cir.
 2010) (second alteration in original) (internal quotation marks omitted) (quoting Hopkins, 573 F.3d at 763).
 Furthermore, whether a law enforcement officer faced an exigency “must be viewed from the totality of the circumstances known to the officers at the time of the warrantless intrusion.”
 Id. at 535 (quoting United States v.
 Licata, 761 F.2d 537, 543 (9th Cir.
 1985)); see McNeely, 569 U.S. at 149 (“To determine whether a law enforcement officer faced an emergency that justified acting without a warrant, this Court looks to the totality of circumstances.”).

 The exigency exception may of course be invoked when police are in hot pursuit of a fleeing suspect.
 See McNeely, 569 U.S. at 149; Fisher, 558 F.3d at 1082. “[A] ‘hot pursuit’ excuses a warrantless intrusion into the home only if the ‘officers [were] in “immediate” and “continuous” pursuit of a suspect from the scene of the crime’ at the moment they made entry.”
 Newman v.
 Underhill, 134 F.4th 1025, 1032 (9th Cir.
 2025) (quoting United States v.
 Johnson, 256 F.3d 895, 907 (9th Cir.
 2001) (en banc)).
 In other words, the “hot pursuit” exception has an immediacy requirement and a continuity requirement.
 Id.
 Not all delays extinguish continuity.
-See id. (noting that “in certain circumstances,” the decision to wait for backup delays, rather than breaks, the chase’s continuity).
+See id. (noting that “in certain circumstances,” the decision to wait for backup delays, rather than breaks, the chase’s continuity); but see Jones v.
+City of N. Las Vegas, 150 F.4th 1030, 1033 (9th Cir.
+2025) (holding that “a pursuit is at best lukewarm, and certainly no longer hot pursuit, when officers lose a suspect’s trail in a residential neighborhood for eighteen minutes”).

 To determine whether a chase’s continuity has been delayed instead of broken, two considerations are relevant: (1) “whether, and to what degree, the officers lost track of the suspect’s whereabouts” and (2) “whether the officers, after losing sight of the suspect, continued to act with speed in attempting to apprehend the suspect.”
 Id. at 1032-33.
 Timing is relevant to both considerations.
 Id. at 1033.
 It should also be noted that exigent circumstances will rarely justify entry without a warrant while in hot pursuit of a fleeing misdemeanant.
 See Stanton v.
 Sims, 571 U.S. 3, 7-10 (2013) (concluding that the officer was entitled to qualified immunity, yet emphasizing that prior Court precedent “held not that warrantless entry to arrest a misdemeanant is never justified, but only that such entry should be rare”); see also Lange v.
 California, 594 U.S. 295, 306 (2021) (“This Court has held that when a minor offense alone is involved, police officers do not usually face the kind of emergency that can justify a warrantless home entry.”).